 For example, they have developed the ability to be deployed in completely virtual environments to protect data transferred to and from the cloud or to protect remote branches.
 “Firewalls have also greatly improved their ability to integrate threat defense and intelligence to protect against a range of threats including botnets, command and control servers, advanced persistent threats (APTs) and zero-day threats,” said Mihir Maniar, vice president of Security Business and Strategy at Juniper Networks.

-Types of Network Firewalls
+What are the Types of Network Firewalls?

 The foundation of IP communications is still based on a variety of factors, such as source, destination, IP addresses, protocols, ports, and URLs, so packet filtering remains at the core of firewall defense and is the best first line of defense for an organization’s network.